RaphaelBenoliel/StudNet/README.md

 # StudNet
-Web site for sharing academic information for students
+Web site for sharing academic information for student